 This means that element hash[0] has value 200, but elements 1 to 7 are definitely uninitialized.
-Therefore the first iteration of the loop proceeds as expected, but on the second iteration, the analysis of the branch is stopped, because from the point of view of the analyzer reading an uninitialized value should be a fatal error.
-And there are no other execution branches that reach the end of this loop, which is why the analyzer finds that function main does not terminate.
+Therefore the first iteration of the loop proceeds as expected, but on the second iteration, the analysis of the branch is stopped, because from the point of view of the analyzer, reading an uninitialized value should be a fatal error.
+And there are no other execution branches that reach the end of this loop, which is why the analyzer finds that function main does not terminate (the log contains the message "NON TERMINATING FUNCTION").